glindberg2000/PDF-extractor/README.md

 ## Acknowledgements
 - OPENAI for breakthrough AI technology without which this coding could not have been completed, and all open source AI tools paving the way to massive productivity increases.

-# DataExtractAI Vision
+# Vision Version (Experimental)

 ## Introduction
-`DataExtractAI Vision` is a modernized tool for extracting transaction data from financial documents using GPT-4 Vision.
-It eliminates the need for document-specific parsers by leveraging AI vision capabilities to understand and extract data from any financial statement format.
+`DataExtractAI Vision` is a modernized tool that uses GPT-4 Vision to extract transaction data from any financial document format.
+This experimental version aims to eliminate the need for document-specific parsers.

 ## Features
 - Universal PDF Support: Works with any financial document format